Yogesh-ok55/Notes_App/README.md

 Notes App Backend
-# DO not Forget to create files folder inside it
+# Do not Forget to create files folder inside it
 Basic CRUD operations for notes.

 Requirements: